 Middle College AT AUSTIN PEAY STATE UNIVERSITY Middle College is a unique collaborative program between CMCSS and Austin Peay State University.
 This program enables junior and senior high school students to obtain a high school education while concurrently receiving direct and invaluable access to free college courses.
 Through grants and scholarships, Middle College students are not required to pay tuition nor do they incur the expense of college textbooks.
 School system transportation is not provided for students who attend Middle College.
+Middle College was designated as a 2023 National Blue Ribbon School.
 MIDDLE COLLEGE ADMISSIONS REQUIREMENTS: